 A unique aspect of the American Civil War was that there was very little foreign intervention in the conflict.
-However, the Trent Affair of 1861 was an explosive incident that nearly changed this fact.
+However, the historical significance of Trent Affair of 1861 was that the event nearly brought Great Britain into the conflict.

 In the leadup to the American Civil War the southern states seceded from the Union, forming the Confederate States of America.
 The Confederate states certainly made a legitimate case to receive formal recognition of independence from foreign nations.